BranB97/jobstreet-data-eng-project/README.md

 ## ETL Process
 This section will breakdown the ETL workflow orchestration process.
-Each of the process is divided by their individual DAG tasks
+Each of the process is divided by their individual DAG tasks.

 ![DAG ETL PIPELINE AIRFLOW](https://github.com/user-attachments/assets/a21e2911-51c6-4bc7-9ba1-f07bfb818f4f)